 First we see that the Psalm tells us to focus on the Helper and not the hazards.

 The Psalmist says that he wasn’t overwhelmed by the floodwaters and was able to escape the snare because of the Lord’s help, “If it had not been the Lord who was on our side.”
-Too often we are like Peter in Matthew 14.
-We are quick to get out of the boat and step on the water, but very soon look down at the waves churning beneath our feet, we lose nerve and begin to sink.
+Too often we are like Peter; quick to get out of the boat and step on the water, but very soon look down at the waves churning beneath our feet, we lose nerve and begin to sink.
 This song reminds us that when troubles come in your life, focus on the one who can offer peace and comfort.

 Secondly, We must admit we need help.
 I know that this goes against every fiber in our being, but before God will save us we must stop trying to save ourselves.

 When someone joins AA, it’s because they have finally reached that point when they can admit they have a drinking problem.
 They go to the meeting and say, Hi, I’m an alcoholic; and I need help.
-In the same way we must be able to say, Hello, I’m Jeremy, and I need God’s help to be a Christian, a better disciple, to be a better husband, and dad.
-We should always be willing to say, Lord, we need your help to be Your people, and to be the body of Your Son Jesus, and to be a real witness in this world.
+In the same way we must be able to say, Hello, I’m Jeremy, and I need God’s help to be a Christian, a better disciple, to be a better husband, a better dad.
+There is no shame in admitting that we need God’s help to be His people; a real witness in this world.

 Next we must realize that our help is never an answer, a solution, an explanation, or a product, but a Who, namely God.

 Our help is God, but we get so much more than merely help in our time of struggle and need.
 We get to form an actual actual relationship.
 Having God as our helper is not simply about going to Him when things get bad and the flood waters come, but about being in relationship with God.

 Finally we must realize that God has already paid the price for our help.